earlgreyhot1701D/hung-jury/README.md

 - **lean_jdr.py** → Runs 12 JCC Manual quality-control rules and exports standardized data.

 These stubs demonstrate the project’s architecture without exposing internal details.

+## 🤖 AI Assistance
+This project was developed with the assistance of ChatGPT as a build partner.
+All decisions, testing, and conclusions are my own.